turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 * See a list of all existing ideas, including the title, body, and quality for each idea.
 * Idea bodies longer than 100 characters should be truncated to the nearest word
-* See a 2 text boxes for entering the "Title" and "Body" for a new idea, and a "Save" button for committing that idea.
+* See 2 text boxes for entering the "Title" and "Body" for a new idea, and a "Save" button for committing that idea.
+* ideas should appear in descending chronological order (most recently created idea at the top)

 __Adding a new idea:__

 When a user clicks "Save":

 * A new idea with the provided title and body should appear in the idea list
+* The idea's "quality" should default to the lowest setting ("swill" -- ideas got to work their way up from the bottom...)
 * The text fields should be cleared (ready to accept a new idea)
 * The page _should not_ reload
 * The idea should be committed to the database (it should still be present upon reloading the page)